pishleback/P16-Tools/README.md

 Example assembly files can be found in the `examples` folder.

-## Hardware

-There are 16 general purpose registers and a data stack.

 ## Instructions

-Constants may be defined anywhere in the assembly.
+Constants may be defined anywhere in the assembly for use in other instructions.

 | Assembly                     | Description                                         |
 | :--------------------------- | :---------------------------------------------------|